michael-ross-ven/vengeance/README.md

 In column-major order, values in a single column are usually all of the same datatype, which means they can be packed into consecutive addresses in memory as an actual array and iterated extremely quickly.
-But this comes at a cost: re-organizing the data as it's intuitively understood by humans: **where each row is some entity, and each column is a property of that row**, is agonizingly slow.
+But this speed comes at a cost: re-organizing the data as it's intuitively understood by humans, **where each row is some entity, and each column is a property of that row**, is agonizingly slow.
 (DataFrame.iterrows() and DataFrame.apply() incur a huge performance penalty, and can be 1_000x times slower to iterate than Python's built-in list.)

 DataFrames are also intended to make heavy use of 'vectorization', where operations can be broadcast and applied to an entire set of values in parallel, performed as SIMD instructions at the microprocessor level.
-But the restricted use of explicit loops over a DataFrame requires pandas to provide specialized API methods for almost every operation and modification, which all must be memorized.
-Also, vectorization can often lead to convoluted syntax that is counter-inituitive to write, and effortful to read, especially when method-chaining is overused.
+But again, this performance optimization comes at a cost: the restricted use of explicit loops over a DataFrame requires pandas to provide specialized API methods for almost every operation and modification, which all must be memorized by the developer.
+This often leads to convoluted syntax that's counter-inituitive to write, and quite effortful to read, especially when method-chaining is overused.

     # wait, what exactly does this do again?
     df['column'] = np.sign(df.column.diff().fillna(0)).shift(-1).fillna(0) \